-A waveform template is accurate to the $n$-th PN order if it can match the phase of a true signal up to an error smaller than the next PN contribution $\sim (v/c)^{2n + 1}$.
-Current state-of-the-art waveform models range in their accuracy depending on several simplifying assumptions such as spin alignment, mass ratio, or lack of eccentricity, going as high as $\sim$20-PN \citep[see, e.g.][]{2015fujita,2020Munna}.
-In the case of a generic LISA source with arbitrary spins, moderate mass ratios ($1\lsim q \lsim 0.01$), and small eccentricities, purely analytical methods have achieved 4-PN accuracy.
-The step up to 5-PN accuracy has also been achieved by calibrating against numerical relativity simulations.
-We therefore consider 5-PN precision to be the current standard for waveform templates \citep[based on several works; see, e.g.][]{2019messina,2021khalil,2021cho,2022Nagar,2022cho,2022blum}.
-In order to model the frequency evolution of a source with arbitrary precision, we use a phenomenological form for Eq.~\eqref{eq:fdot} based on dimensional arguments \citep[see also][]{2021ii2}.
-It reads
+{Both of these assumptions are motivated throughout the inspiral phase of the binary source, where environmental effects are most likely to be significant \citep[see, e.g.][]{2014blanchet}.
+Therefore, we deem a waveform template to be} accurate to the $n$-th PN order if it can match the phase of a true signal up to an error smaller than the next PN contribution $\sim (v/c)^{2n + 1}$, {as defined, e.g. by Eqs~(\ref{eq:fdot}--\ref{eq:fdotphenom})}. {In this language}, current state-of-the-art waveform models range in their {phasing} accuracy depending on several simplifying assumptions such as spin alignment, mass ratio{,} or lack of eccentricity, going as high as $\sim$20-PN \citep[see, e.g.][]{2015fujita,2020Munna}.
+In the case of a generic LISA source with arbitrary spins, moderate mass ratios ($1\lsim q \lsim 0.01$), and small eccentricities, purely analytical methods have achieved 4-PN accuracy, {while 5-PN accuracy has} been achieved by calibrating against numerical relativity simulations. {A general overview of recent literature leads us to set a reasonable benchmark of 5-PN phasing precision to be the current standard for waveform templates (based on several works; see, e.g. \citealt{2019messina}; \citealt{2021Huber} ; \citealt{2021khalil,2021cho,2022Nagar,2022cho,2022blum}; \citealt{2022Chattaraj} ).
+While such a benchmark is arbitrary (and is bound to change in the following years), it will serve as a useful comparison tool to assess the current state of the field.}